muxumuxu/muxu-onboarding/README.md

 ```
 And restart your shell.

-Configure your SSH Keys with GitHub:
+Configure your SSH Keys with GitHub using this [link](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).

 ## Use [Middleman](https://middlemanapp.com/) for static websites